-It’s fun to drive your Porsche, and even more fun to drive it at high performance on a closed course!!
+It’s fun to drive your Porsche, and even more fun to experience its performance on a closed course!!
 Participating in a PCA Drivers Education (DE) event will take your driving skills up to the next level.
-Silver Sage holds local Drivers Skills and Autocross events only.
-These are generally held at the Idaho Expo parking lot near the Glenwood and Chinden intersection.
-We hope to see you at one of our local events!
+Silver Sage holds local Drivers Skills and Autocross events at the Idaho Expo parking lot near the intersection of Glenwood and Chinden.
+We hope to see you at one of our local club events!

 HPDE events are not racing.
 Cars on-track operate under strict “rules of engagement” which minimize the likelihood of dangerous encounters with other cars.
 Occasional off-track excursions into the gravel or grass are normally controlled stops, with track personnel and on-board instructors supervising a safe re-entry onto the track.
 Passing among participants is allowed only within defined “passing zones”, and then only with clear hand signals and instructor confirmation.
 PCA and NASA increase the number of passing zones or eliminate the requirement for signals in groups with more experienced students to reduce traffic on track.